Wild Brownsea

 Construction of The Lookout

 The Lookout will become the first destination for visitors to Brownsea Island after they land and will provide spectacular views of the Lagoon and the many birds which nest and feed there.
-The new wildlife observatory will also introduce visitors to the mosaic of habitats and species found on the island and inspire them to explore and enjoy all that the natural heritage of Brownsea has to offer.
+The wildlife observatory will also introduce visitors to the mosaic of habitats and species found on the island and inspire them to explore and enjoy all that the natural heritage of Brownsea has to offer.

 Get involved with Wild Brownsea